Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: The Binding Problem Underlying Surface-level Predictions

 \textbf{Mitigating entanglements.} We next explore how mitigating entanglements affects generalization, based on the JEPA design above.
 A straightforward strategy is to increase the \textit{width} of the model.
 Intuitively, with larger hidden dimensions and more hidden units, there should be a greater chance for different concept representations to be more separated from each other.
 To investigate this, we train models with hidden dimensions increased from $768$ to $1280$, and $20$ attention heads.
 Another approach is to build specialized recognition modules with more discriminative hidden activations.
 Memory layers~\citep{sukhbaatar2015end, berges2024memorylayersscale} exactly exemplify this approach, featuring ultra-wide hidden layers with top-$k$ sparsity and softmax activations.
 In particular, if we use a memory layer with small $k$ and/or high softmax temperature to replace the last MLP layer, the recognition module effectively reduces to having separate learnable embeddings for concepts with distinct names (same as the abstract setting (\S\ref{sec:ideal})), eliminating entanglements.\footnote{Note that with the memory layer here, the depth of the recognition module does not matter.} We experiment with this setup to see its effect on model performance.

-Results are in Figure~\ref{fig:memlayer}.
 It can be observed that increasing the width does aid generalization, but only incrementally (Figure~\ref{fig:memlayer}, Left).
-On the other hand, the specially designed memory layer could significantly enhance performance, though generalization still mildly declines with more semantic layers (Figure~\ref{fig:memlayer}, Right).
+Meanwhile, the specially designed memory layer could significantly enhance performance, though generalization still mildly declines with more semantic layers (Figure~\ref{fig:memlayer}, Right).
 These results also confirm that the limited generalization observed with standard transformer layers as the recognition module is not due to insufficient capacity, since the module with two $1280$-width transformer layers already has nearly the same amount of effective parameters as the memory layer ($61.1$M vs. $61.4$M).
+We further validate that standard transformers equipped with memory layers also fail to generalize, confirming that the inconsistency inherent under surface-level prediction remains a primary blocker; memory layers are effective only when this inconsistency is resolved.
 Overall, these results \textit{underscore the importance of thoughtful designs in addressing the issue of entanglements apart from scaling}.
 Our findings also provide a concrete example that \textit{memory layers can improve generalization}, corroborating recent efforts on scaling memory layers that report enhanced performance on general-domain tasks~\citep{berges2024memorylayersscale}.